 - a persistent pimple on the gums or a hole in the tooth

 - swelling of the face or neck

 In reality, there’s nothing better than preserving your natural teeth, however, the next best thing is to save and restore them.
-Root canal treatment is safe and effective, it eliminates bacteria from the infected roots of teeth, and improves both your oral health and your overall health.
+Our root canal treatment in Camberwell is safe and effective, it eliminates bacteria from the infected roots of teeth, and improves both your oral health and your overall health.

 Now that you’re armed with the facts about the root canal treatment, you shouldn’t be afraid of undergoing it.
 In the end, you’ll end up with better oral health.

 Our clinic offers preventative and restorative dentistry services.
-Schedule your root canal procedure at Riversdale Dental today.
+Schedule your root canal procedure at Riversdale Dental in Camberwell today.